ibrahimcesar/blog/src/content/posts/redis-exploring-redis-as-serverless-databases-to-solve-idempotence-in-api-upstash.md

 category: "Serverless"
 ---

+import YouTube from "~/components/editorial/YouTube.astro";

 <p class="lead"><b>Redis means fast.</b> This was the  impression I always had.
-But, at the same time, for me, Redis was “just” (as if this wasn't  enough) a cache store.
+But, at the same time, for me, Redis was "just" (as if this wasn't  enough) a cache store.
 To my surprise, Redis is much more versatile than this.</p>

 This will be the first in a series exploring [The State of Serverless Databases in AWS](/blog/the-state-of-serverless-databases-in-aws/) and for it I picked Redis , you know, just to try something other than the usual suspect (DynamoDB) (and to give  a third-party offering a try).
 In the following weeks, my plan is to explore some database offerings used along with serverless at AWS and explore their particular tradeoffs.